 IMPORTANT UPDATE: As our Keys community responds to COVID-19, please know that your Community Foundation is open for business and here to help.
 To aid with COVID-19 relief and response efforts, we are accepting online donations to the Florida Keys Emergency Relief Fund here.
 Funds will be used to provide critical support in the days ahead.
 Please make gifts online, by wire transfer, or U.S. mail in lieu of delivering donations in person.

 CFFK’s professional staff will continue all fund management operations, gift processing and acknowledgements, making grants, and managing our emergency relief campaign.
 Please contact us with any questions at firstname.lastname@example.org or call 305-292-1502.
 Please follow us on Facebook for the latest updates.

 Thank you for your generosity and support.
 Working together, we will make our community even stronger for the future.

-Grants from the Emergency Relief Fund at CFFK are providing residents with food, housing, rent assistance, health care services, animal care, and more.
-Hear how the Upper Keys Humane Society is using needed funds to help crisis-impacted residents and their pets in the Upper Keys. ...
+Grants from the Florida Keys Emergency Relief Fund at CFFK are providing Keys residents with food, housing, rent assistance, health care services, and more.
+Scott Pridgen, executive director of AHMonroe talks about how the organization is helping crisis-impacted residents with rent assistance, food vouchers, emergency housing, and more. ...
 See MoreSee Less